vosvyz/Jessenger-Client-Windows-Linux/README.md

 ## Functionality
 Functionality of this application is pure.
 This messenger had been developed by a schoolarship as a learning project so it hasn't all the features found in larger apps.
 I plan to add following things:

-  - Caching (The server supports this feature, but the client doesn't)
+  - Caching

   - Files

   - Displaying videos, GIFs, images etc

   - Profile customization

+  - Improve UX/UI design (working on it)

+  - Increase security by encrypting the cache with the user's secret key

 ## Technologies
   - C++